lenvolk/images-using-azure-image-builder/AzureHealthMonitor/README.md

 # Run our deployment script (manual deployment - most reliable)
 .\Deploy.ps1
 ```

+The deployment script will ask if you want to receive email notifications:
+- **Answer 'y'** if you want email alerts when health issues are detected
+- **Provide your email address** when prompted
+- **Answer 'n'** if you prefer to check reports manually

 **🔧 Alternative - Try Azure Developer CLI (with fallback):**
 ```powershell